MatchuPitchu/typescript-summary/Readme.md

 - Returning (and changing) a Class in a Class Decorator

-  - returning a new constructor function (with syntatic sugar "class extends constructor") which is based on the original constructor (-> I keep all properties of original class)
+  - returning a new constructor function (with syntatic sugar `class extends constructor`) which is based on original constructor (-> I keep all properties of original class)

 - Other Decorator Return Types: return inside of Decorator functions (Attention: NOT decorator factories, they return always of course) is possible on accessor and method decorators; can return a new PropertyDescriptor

 - Data Validation with Decorators:
   - look at example in file
-  - recommanded npm class-validator package is f.e. availabe here: https://www.npmjs.com/package/class-validator
+  - recommanded npm class-validator package is e.g. availabe here: https://www.npmjs.com/package/class-validator